 - Candida Auris: This fungus has one of the highest resistance rates, with over 90% of C. Auris resistance to fluconazole.
-This has developed into a global public health crisis, especially that it is hard to detect and is easily transmitted between patients in hospitals and hospices.
+This has developed into a global public health crisis, especially in that it is hard to detect and is easily transmitted between patients in hospitals and hospices.

 - Candida Glabrata: This fungus is considered the second most prevalent cause of Candida infections.
 There has been an increase in resistance to antifungal medications, thereby increasing its population.

-- Candida Parapsilosis: This fungus primarily colonizes the skin spreads through direct skin-skin contact causing tissue and wound infection.
+- Candida parapsilosis: This fungus primarily colonizes the skin spreads through direct skin-skin contact causing tissue and wound infection.
 It has been isolated from nonhuman sources such as soil.

 Yeast infection can affect multiple systems in the body.
 Some of these systems include:

 - Vaginal: Candida can replicate and cause an infection if the environment of the vagina allows growth.
 This is very common and has been reported to be present in 75% of women.

 - Oral: A yeast infection known as thrush can grow in the mouth, throat, and esophagus.
 Although this is not common in healthy individuals, it has been demonstrated that more than 1/3 of HIV-positive individuals develop yeast infections.